cloudacademy/knative-demo/README.md

 # Knative Deployment Instructions

 The following instructions are used to demonstrate Knative Serving and Eventing configurations.

+**Note**: The following instructions have been tested on MacOS.

 **Update** (Wed 25 Nov 2020) - instructions upgraded to work with the following versions:
 - Kubernetes: `v1.18.10`